A Way Home housing endowment

 STOP: If you are experiencing homelessness or at risk of experiencing homelessness, please call the information referral hotline, 211.
 For more information click here.

 A Way Home Partners

-The City of Charlotte committed $10 million toward the endowment, and Foundation For The Carolinas raised $16 million from the private sector.
-Major philanthropic partners include The Leon Levine Foundation, Howard R. Levine Foundation, Wells Fargo, Bank of America, Dowd Family Foundation, Elevation Church, Winer Family Foundation, Moore & Van Allen and two anonymous families.
-In addition, Mecklenburg County partners with AWH to provide funding for support services for families receiving housing assistance.
+The A Way Home funding partnership began with the City of Charlotte, which committed $10 million toward the endowment, as Foundation For The Carolinas raised $16 million from the private sector.
+Major philanthropic partners include The Leon Levine Foundation, Howard R. Levine Foundation, Wells Fargo, Bank of America, Dowd Family Foundation, Elevation Church, Winer Family Foundation, Moore & Van Allen, two anonymous families and other committed donors.
+In addition, Mecklenburg County partners with A Way Home to provide funding for support services for families receiving housing assistance.